Lewis-Matt/JavaSwingGUIs/README.md

 1. javax.swing
 2. javax.swing.event

+Swing GUI components are event sources (like a button), and they create an event object when the user interacts (e.g. clicks) with the object.

 ### Package java.awt.*
 Contains all the classes for creating user interfaces and for painting graphics and images.
-Primarily used for events.
+Primarily used for events and event listeners.